linked-db/linked-ql/README.md

 ⚡️ *Create, Alter, and Drop schemas without needing to worry about versioning.*

 Databases have historically lacked the concept of versioning, and that has seen all of the engineering work pushed down to the client application.
-If you've ever had to adopt a special process for defining and managing your schemas, wherein changes are handled through *serially-named* files within your application, each written as an `UP`/`DOWN` pair of actions, and in all supported by tooling...
+If you've ever had to adopt a special process for defining and managing your schemas, wherein changes are handled through *serially*-named files within your application, each written as an `UP`/`DOWN` pair of actions, and in all supported by tooling...

 ```sql
 app